 Day trading may be about an adrenalin rush.
 However, there must always be a plan.
 Active traders adopt various strategies to take positions on assets or stocks that can generate returns during a trading day.
-The technical analysis of price charts offers several indicators that day traders use to determine trading positions.
+The technical analysis of price charts offers several indicators that day traders, with the assistance of an online trading app, use to determine trading positions.
 Price action trading is different.
 It does not rely on technical analysis.
 Instead, it focuses on understanding the price movements of an underlying stock or asset.
 The idea is to identify the entry and exit positions.

 Defining price action trading strategy